KyleCost23/CC-anova/README.md

 #### Practice learning objectives:

-- How to tidy your data
+- Tidy your data

-- How to run a simple one-way ANOVA with `lm`
+- Run a simple one-way ANOVA with `lm`

+- Check the model assumptions

-- How to read and interpret ANOVA outputs
+- Read and interpret ANOVA outputs

-- How to communicate and visualise your results
+- Communicate and visualise your results: suggestion produce a simple document using Rmarkdown with a very brief Results section; two or three line write-up and a figure with figure legend.

 ## **Licences**